 What should I do if my teen refuses to eat more?

 Try to be patient.
 Sometimes it takes a while for teens to get on board with their new eating routine.
 Look at each addition as an accomplishment.
 You will see progress over time.
-A counselor or nutritionist can help your teen if he is struggling with finishing the increased portion sizes or if he is having trouble making dietary changes.
+A counselor or dietitian can help your teen if he is struggling with finishing the increased portion sizes or if he is having trouble making dietary changes.

 What if my teen compares his eating patterns to other family members?

-It is important to encourage your teen to avoid comparing his eating style with other family members or his friends.
+Encourage your teen to avoid comparing his eating style with other family members or his friends.
 In order to gain weight, he will likely be eating more frequently and consuming larger portions than others.
 It is important that your teen understand that everyone has different nutritional needs.
 At this time, it is necessary for your teen to eat differently for his overall health and height growth.

 Do I need to make special meals for my teen?